 A data science or analytics course can be made palatable only when it is presented in an easy-to-learn format.
 When we asked the respondents about what kind of educational system they preferred for their upskilling course, the response was this:

-- Interestingly an overwhelming number of students, over 47%, preferred the mixed, or the hybrid format of education.
+- Interestingly an overwhelming number of students, over 47%, preferred the old-school classroom format of education.

 - Almost 28% of respondents said that they would like to learn with the help of the online format

-And 25% of the students said that they preferred the old-school classroom teaching method for data science and analytics
+And 25% of the students said that they preferred the hybrid format classroom teaching method for data science and analytics

 What kind of content is most palatable for learning?